ryanwhite04/cits3007.github.io/assets/labs/lab01.md

-    The standard CITS3007 development environment VM comes with the `vim` editor already installed, but many people find it more comfortable to developing and debugging code using a graphical editor.
+    The standard CITS3007 development environment VM comes with the `vim` editor already installed, but many people find it more comfortable developing and debugging code using a graphical editor.

     [Visual Studio Code][vs-code] (VS Code) works well on Windows, Mac